 Despite one of the fastest-growing apps, there were a lot of controversies surround TikTok’s adult content.
 This is because according to families many videos should not be viewed or can be termed as unlawful or just downright trash.
-A lot of parents complained that watching of these contents can be of tremendous harm to the teenagers.
+A lot of parents complained that watching these type of content can be of tremendous harm to teenagers.

 Also, videos include cussing and sexual lyrics which are not age-appropriate for kids, and so the app should not be used on their own by the children even if they are 12.
 It’s also easy to find people wearing revealing clothes and dancing suggestively.